BitObscuro/Obscuro/README.md

 ```
 make clean
 ```
-- To clear ElGamal and ECDSA private keys of Obscuro
+- To clear EC and ECDSA private keys of Obscuro
 ```
 make clear

 ```
 - Bootstrap (load blocks up to current best block, generate new keys) and scan for deposit transaction in the next blocks.
-Setup the size of the mixing transaction in \MyEnclave\MyEnclave.cpp, set nSize to some number.
+Setup the size of the mixing transactions in \MyEnclave\MyEnclave.cpp, set nSize = 10.
 ```
 ./app scan
 ```